Economic & Creative Development

 If you are interested in presenting an exhibit in the space please don't hesitate to contact us!

-The submission deadline for 2019 is Wednesday, October 31 2018 at 4:30 pm.
 Each exhibition will be installed for 2 months at a time.
-Successful applicants will be notified in November and exhibits will begin in January 2019.
+Successful applicants will be notified in early April.

 Applicants are asked to submit: